 10 things you (maybe) didn't know about red!

 Newborn babies only see contrasts.
-After about 4 weeks, a baby starts to see color and that starts with the color red!
+After about 4 weeks, a baby begins to see color and that starts with the color red!

 2. Red hair

 Less than 2 percent of the world's population has naturally red hair.
 In the Netherlands, that percentage is between 2 and 4 percent.
-The percentage is highest in Scotland and Ireland, between 11 and 14 percent.
+In Scotland and Ireland, the percentage is highest, between 11 and 14 percent.

-Did you know that a lobster served red was previously dark blue?
-The live lobster contains a protein that breaks down when cooked and releases the red dye
+Did you know that a lobster that is served red was previously dark blue?
+The live lobster contains a protein that breaks down when it is cooked and releases the red dye

 4. Like a red rag to a bull

-The red rag that a bullfighter waves with could just as well be green, blue or yellow.
-Bulls are color blind and react to the flapping instead of the color red
+The red cloth that a bullfighter waves could just as well be green, blue or yellow.
+Bulls are colour blind and react to the waving instead of the colour red

 5. Love

 Red is known to us as the color of love, but in ancient times yellow was the color of love and lust.
-Venus, the goddess of love, wore yellow clothing on images.
+Venus, the goddess of love, wore yellow clothes in images.

 6. Colorblind

-The most common form of color blindness is inability to distinguish between green and red.
+The most common form of color blindness is the inability to distinguish between green and red.
 The condition is common.
-In the Netherlands, 8% of all men and 0.5% of all women have some form of color blindness
+In the Netherlands, 8% of all men and 0.5% of all women have a form of color blindness

 7. Peppers

-Always looks nice, doesn't it, such a 3-color packaging of peppers.
-If you wait long enough they all become; red!
-Peppers are picked green and ripen to the colors yellow, orange and red.
+Always looks nice, doesn't it, a 3-colour package of peppers.
+If you wait long enough they all turn red!
+Peppers are picked green and ripen to the colours yellow, orange and red.

 8. Lipstick

 The most favorite lipstick color is red.
-Subdivided into hundreds of shades, undertones and types, almost every woman has a red lipstick in her possession.
-Do we havethe perfect toiletry bag for you to store your lipstick.
+Divided into hundreds of shades, undertones and types, almost every woman has a red lipstick in her possession.

 9. Red Moon

-A lunar eclipse occurs when a full moon slides behind the Earth and disappears into its shadow.
-This Blood Moon occurs when the Earth is exactly between the Sun and the Moon and the Moon cannot reflect sunlight directly to Earth.
-The sunlight that shines past the earth is then deflected by the atmosphere as red light to the earth, creating a moon with a mysterious, red glow.
+A lunar eclipse occurs when a full moon moves behind the Earth and disappears into its shadow.
+This Blood Moon occurs when the Earth is directly between the sun and the moon and the moon cannot reflect sunlight directly to the Earth.
+The sunlight that shines along the Earth is then bent by the atmosphere as red light towards the Earth, creating a moon with a mysterious, red glow.

 10.Dress Red day

-September 29 is Dress Red Day.
-The Netherlands will go in the red that day to draw attention to cardiovascular disease in women.
-Unfortunately, this is still too often overlooked in women.
-They usually get different, less obvious complaints than men.
-Doctors often recognize these complaints too late.
+On September 29th it is Dress Red Day.
+The Netherlands will be in red that day to draw attention to cardiovascular diseases in women.
+Unfortunately, this is still overlooked too often in women.
+They usually get different, less clear symptoms than men.
+Doctors often recognize these symptoms too late.
 As a result, many women do not receive the right treatment in time.
-That has to change and the Hartstichting draws attention to that on Dress Red Day!
+This has to change and the Dutch Heart Foundation is drawing attention to this on Dress Red Day!